siewchoo/03_GettingAndCleaningData/Project/README.md

 2. In the application, change the working directory to where your script is residing.

 3. Source run_analysis.R to start the data cleaning process.
-   - In R Console, enter the following command:
+   - In R Console, enter the following command:<br/>
 		`source("run_analysis.R")`
    - In RStudio, just click on the "Source" button.